nadiamariduena/python-intro-2024-privat/LESSON_19_PPROJECTS/tic-tac-toe/tic_tac_toe_0/README.md

 - - `super().__init__(letter)`: This line is like saying, “Hey, use the setup from the Player blueprint because I am still a player.”

+- - `get_move(self, game)`: This is also a placeholder for where the computer would decide on a random move.
+For now, it’s empty.